Badagry: Agemo Francis Sewanu

-Good and bad all work together says Agemo.
+Good and bad all work together, says Agemo.
 Most of his figures for his art drawn from status in Badagry, artifacts and cultural products- the shrines, e.t.c which Francis Sewanu Agemo the artist uses to create his own concept.

 Economy

 The major economic activities in Badagry include fishing, trading, and tourism.
-Badagry's closeness to the sea and it's historical past with the Trans-Atlantic slave trade and missionaries attracts tourists to the town.
+Badagry's closeness to the sea and its historical past with the Trans-Atlantic slave trade and missionaries attracts tourists to the town.
 A pre-fabricated house built by Thomas Birch Freeman is considered by some as the first story building in Nigeria while Freeman's Methodist Church is the first settlement of Christian missions in Nigeria.

 The governor of the state, Governor Sanwo-Olu urged the Nigerian Ports Authority (NPA) to build two additional Seaports, one in Lekki and another in Badagry.
 He said "Lagos State needs to have two other Ports, which will not only serve us but also build the national economy.
 We have initiated the development of Lekki Sea Port, which has started.
 We are building another Port in Badagry.
 But we are still in conversation with the NPA to grant the approval because we have added five developers, financiers, and partners on the Badagry Port.
 If we can finish the construction of both Sea Ports, it would free up.the congestion in the Apapa axis and create a new business hub for our people".